 Applicants under the age of 18 must hold an instructional permit (learner’s permit) for a minimum of six months prior to receiving a provisional Class A, B or C driver’s license.
 In addition, the minimum age of the person who must accompany any instruction permit holder while driving is 21 years of age.

 Once the student has held a valid instruction permit or hardship license for a minimum of 6 months, has reached the age of 16 and has completed both the classroom and driving portions of driver’s education, they are eligible to graduate to Phase Two.

-Phase Two restricts the driving privileges of teens under the age of 18 for 6 months after receiving their Class C driver’s license (your real Provisional Drivers License!)
+Phase Two restricts the driving privileges of teens until their 18th birthday.
 These teens may not operate a vehicle with more than one passenger in the car under the age of 21 who is not a family member.

 In addition, they may not drive between the hours of 12:00 a.m. and 5:00 a.m. unless it is necessary for the teen to attend or participate in employment or a school-related activity or because of a medical emergency.

-During the first 12 months of having their Provisional License, the driver may NOT use a cell phone in any way, dialing, talking on or texting.
+All drivers under the age of 18 may may NOT use a cell phone in any way, dialing, talking on or texting.

 Provisional Driver’s License: